 Full disclosure: This post contains affiliate links and Genealogy Gems will be compensated if you make a purchase after clicking on these links.
 Thank you for supporting Genealogy Gems!

-Here’s our link for purchasing your copy of Snagit (screen clipping tool) Thank you for using our link.
-Use coupon code GENE15 to get 15% off.
+Get Snagit with our affiliate link and get 10% off for a limited time. (thanks for supporting our free content!)
 (We will be compensated at no additional cost to you, which makes the free Elevenses with Lisa show and notes possible.)

 You’re going to learn: